aws-powertools/powertools-lambda-python/docs/quickstart.md

     aws-lambda-powertools
     ```

-Given that we used powertools api_gateway event handler, we don't need to know the internal structure of the event.
-All we do is we instantiate the ApiGatewayResolver class and we call it in our `lambda_handler.`
+Powertools provides an `ApiGatewayResolver` class, which helps you understand the structure, no need to look it up.
-Because we added the route annotation as a decorator for our methods, we can directly use the parameters passed in the request.
+Because we have added the route annotation as a decorator for our methods, we may directly use the parameters passed in the query.
-To make SAM build our package properly, we specified lambda powertools package in our requirements file.
+For SAM to build our package correctly, we have specified lambda powertools package in our `requirement.txt` file.
-It is then automatically downloaded by SAM and inserted into the lambda zip file.

 !!! tip
     If you'd like to learn how python decorators work under the hood, you can follow [Real Python](https://realpython.com/primer-on-python-decorators/)'s article.
 ## Structured Logging
 In the next step, you have been given the task of proposing production quality logging capabilities to your lambda code.
-You decided to follow [structured logging approach](https://docs.aws.amazon.com/lambda/latest/operatorguide/parse-logs.html) which means that you don’t write hard-to-parse and hard-to-keep-consistent prose in your logs but that you log events that happen in a context instead.
-We want our log event to be in JSON format.
-This will let us easily search in CloudWatch Logs or Cloudwatch Insight.
+We want our log event to be in a JSON format.
+Also, You decided to follow [structured logging approach](https://docs.aws.amazon.com/lambda/latest/operatorguide/parse-logs.html).
+In a result, we expect easy to search, consistent logs containing enough context and data to analyse the status of our system.
+We can take advantage of CloudWatch Logs and Cloudwatch Insight for this purpose.

-The first idea might be to run the logger from the standard library and use the `pythonjsonlogger` library to simplify the creation of structured logs.
+The first option could be to use a python logger in combination with the `pythonjsonlogger` library for simple structured logging.

 === "app.py"